5 Meaningful Ways Companies Are Supporting Their LGBTQ+ Employees This Pride

 While many of its offices remain largely empty, HP is still taking steps to build more inclusive workspaces.
 The company is currently displaying Pride flags in locations where employees are performing critical work that can’t be done from home.
 HP India has also created gender-neutral restrooms in its offices, which can help reduce the stigma and anxiety that transgender and nonbinary employees may face.
 And for employees who are working remotely at the moment, HP has shared Pride-themed Zoom backgrounds to make their video calls more colorful.

 Of course, Pride can still be a party, even from afar.
-On the social side, HP is sponsoring virtual happy hours, networking events, LGBTQ+ trivia sessions, and a drag bingo fundraiser that will support year-round Pride programming, as well as LGBTQ+ nonprofits.
+On the social side, HP is sponsoring virtual happy hours, networking events, LGBTQ+ trivia sessions, and a drag bingo fundraiser that will support year-round Pride programming, as well as supporting LGBTQ+ nonprofits.

 2. Johnson & Johnson India extended its family benefits to same-gender partners